CHGLongStone/just-core/README.md

      - upstream and downstream primary and compostie/dependant repository changes
     * before creating the tag as well as supporting scripts for
      - deploying releases to your production environment
-     - database backup and syncronization `MySQL inc. InnoDb`
+     - database backup and syncronization MySQL inc. InnoDb supported
 * To support Enterprise Applications
- - Service Oriented Architecture supporting a modular and extensible core Enterprise Service Bus
+ -Service Oriented Architecture supporting a modular and extensible core Enterprise Service Bus
-   * dafuq
  - Name Space loading of service classes by multiple transport methods
  - Multiple Cache and Data store options
- - Extensible Data Access Objects and Data Store Connectors for rapid development without compromising `late optimization`
+ - Extensible Data Access Objects and Data Store Connectors for
+  * rapid development without compromising late optimization
  - Easy to implement logging and change auditing
  - A bias towards performance tuning with
-   * low framework overhead, complete an http request with a complete stack trace of 10K+ internal function calls
-   - rather than waiting for 7K+ internal calls before you even load your service classes...like some other frameworks
+   * low framework overhead, complete an http request with a complete stack trace of 10K+ internal function calls -rather than waiting for 7K+ internal calls before you even load your service classes...like some other frameworks
    * Application profiling via [xhprof](https://github.com/phacility/xhprof)
     - Using [XDEBUG](https://xdebug.org/) for complete stack traces is dependent on your development environment